tasdemirbahadir/VerySimplePythonWeb/README.md

 ## Run

 * Go to the root folder of the downloaded project with cmd.
 Type "python bin/app.py".
 If you got some errors, start from the very beginning again and check if you made any steps wrong.
 Also you can mail me in the case of needing help.
 After running the project, open a web browser and type "http://localhost:8080/" then hit enter.
-You must see a web page written "I just wanted to say Hello World.".
+You must see a valid web page.

 ## Contributing